PalakPriya0301/Dual-Model-Machine-Learning-Architecture/README.md

 **3. Place the raw dataset in the `data/` folder:**

-Download `Online Retail.xlsx` from the [UCI ML Repository](https://archive.ics.uci.edu/dataset/352/online+retail) and place it at:
+Download the [Amazon Sales Dataset](https://www.kaggle.com/datasets/rohiteng/amazon-sales-dataset) from Kaggle, rename it to `Online_Retail.xlsx` (the filename expected by the ETL script), and place it at:
 ```
-data/Online Retail.xlsx
+data/Online_Retail.xlsx
 ```

 **4. Run the ETL pipeline:**